The biological control of Eucalyptus tortoise beetle

-Scion (NZ Forest Research Institute Ltd) and the New Zealand Farm Forestry Association want to introduce a new biological control agent into Aotearoa from Australia to control the larvae of the Eucalyptus tortoise beetle.
+Scion (NZ Forest Research Institute Ltd) and the New Zealand Farm Forestry Association are introducing a new biological control agent into Aotearoa from Australia to control the larvae of the Eucalyptus tortoise beetle.

 The biological control agent is a natural predator of Eucalyptus tortoise beetle, cannot interbreed with native species and will not affect human health.